wp-plugins/evarisk/include/lib/odtPhpLibrary/zip/pclzip/readme.txt

       .
 Compatible with global options
     - New attributes : PCLZIP_ATT_FILE_NAME, PCLZIP_ATT_FILE_NEW_SHORT_NAME, PCLZIP_ATT_FILE_NEW_FULL_NAME
     - New error code : PCLZIP_ERR_INVALID_ATTRIBUTE_VALUE
-    - Add a security control feature.
-PclZip can extract any file in any folder of a system.
+    - Add a security control feature. digiPclZip can extract any file in any folder of a system.
 People may use this to upload a zip file and try to override a system file.
 The PCLZIP_OPT_EXTRACT_DIR_RESTRICTION will give the ability to forgive any directory transversal behavior.
     - New PCLZIP_OPT_EXTRACT_DIR_RESTRICTION : check extraction path
     - New error code : PCLZIP_ERR_DIRECTORY_RESTRICTION
-    - Modification in PclZipUtilPathInclusion() : dir and path beginning with ./ will be prepend by current path (getcwd())
+    - Modification in digiPclZipUtilPathInclusion() : dir and path beginning with ./ will be prepend by current path (getcwd())

   Version 2.4 :